-Quarter Grade Quarter Grade

-MATH 31A or 31AL ECON 1

-MATH 31B ECON 2

-MATH 32A ECON 11

-MATH 32B

-MATH 33A

-MATH 33B

-PIC 10A

-PIC 10B or PIC 16A

-Dne course from the following MATH 11 N, 42, 61, or 70: -

-Mathematics sequenced courses, Economics preparation courses: Each are calculated separately and must be completed with a minimum overall 2.5 grade-point average and a grade of "C" or better in each course.
-Repetition of more than two mathematics sequenced courses, or of any mathematics sequenced course more than once, results in automatic dismissal from the major.
-Repetition of more than one economics preparation course, or of any economics preparation course more than once, results in automatic dismissal from the major.
+REQUIRED TO DECLARE MATH/PIC MATH 31A or 31AL MATH 31B MATH 32A MATH 32B One course from MATH 11N, 42, 61, or 70: MATH 33A MATH 33B PIC 10A PIC 10B or 16A Completion of all sequenced mathematics courses and PIC 10A are required to declare the major.
+Complete sequenced mathematics and PIC courses with a 2.5 grade point average and a grade of "C" or better in each course.
+Repetition of more than two courses, or of any course in this MATH/PIC section more than once, results in automatic dismissal from the major.
+REQUIR ECON ECON 1 ECON 2 ECON 11 MGMT 1A Completion of all economics courses are required to declare the major.
+Complete economics courses with a 2.5 grade point average and a grade of "C" or better in each course.
+Repetition of more than one economics sequenced courses, or of any economics course more than once, results in automatic dismissal from the major.